microsoft/Federal-Business-Applications/demos/d365-click-to-dial-teams/README.md

 # Teams Click-To-Dial From D365 or Model-Driven Power Apps

 This sample shows you how to initiate Microsoft Teams outbound calling from either Dynamics 365 or Power Apps model-driven apps using MS Teams deep links.
-While most tenants can leverage the Teams native integrations in D365 apps, there may be scenarios where that capabilities have not yet been made available in your tenant.
+While most tenants can leverage the Teams native integration in D365 apps, there may be scenarios where that capabilities have not yet been made available in your tenant.

 > [!IMPORTANT]
 > This solution requires that your users users assigned with Teams Calling Plan license and either [